matrix-org/matrix.org/content/blog/2017/09/2017-09-19-matrix-riot-for-cryptocurrency-communities.md

 </li>
  	<li style="font-weight: 400;">An <a href="/docs/spec">open spec</a> for the protocol.
 </li>
  	<li style="font-weight: 400;">100% Apache-licensed FLOSS.
-Riot/Web is particularly easy to hack on and theme &amp; customise as needed.
+Riot/Web is particularly easy to hack on and theme & customise as needed.
 </li>
- 	<li style="font-weight: 400;">Ability to disable federation for a room if you really want to lock it down to the users &amp; rules of a single server.
+ 	<li style="font-weight: 400;">Ability to disable federation for a room if you really want to lock it down to the users & rules of a single server.
 </li>
 </ul>

 ### Things we need to improve:

-**Groups (aka Communities):  **One of the biggest missing features in Matrix is the ability to define groups of users &amp; rooms, similar to a Slack team or Discord server, which can be used to organise together a set of discussions and generally give a feeling of community.
+**Groups (aka Communities):  **One of the biggest missing features in Matrix is the ability to define groups of users & rooms, similar to a Slack team or Discord server, which can be used to organise together a set of discussions and generally give a feeling of community.
 We've been working hard at this and expect to see it land in Riot/Web in the next few weeks.
 In the meanwhile, you can see some of the UX we're aiming for <a href="https://docs.google.com/document/d/1wv78GqgG59CLjIKPi7GGkdqI6KOeQUBl9Bnf-uA-Kc0/edit#heading=h.xravd1v7n60m">here</a>!

 **E2E UX (and Riot UX in general):  **While the underlying encryption of Matrix is solid, the UX exposed by Riot needs considerable work - specifically to improve the device verification flow and automatically share keys between trusted devices.
 We're continuing to work on this over the next few months.
 Likewise there are <a href="https://github.com/vector-im/riot-web/issues/2984">many areas</a> for possible improvement in Riot's overall UX and design that we're working through as urgently as we can.